The car companies you’ve (probably) never heard of, but will soon

 It is also impossible to overlook or overstate the importance Chinese car companies have in the race for the EV market.

 Relatively low wages, a huge, skilled workforce, an established automotive manufacturing and shipping base, strong government support, plus China’s geographical location close to the automotive powerhouses that are Japan and Korea have all contributed to the country’s successes where car production is concerned.
-Excellent business decisions that have seen Chinese firms acquire Volvo, MG and Lotus undoubtedly play a huge part, too.
+Excellent business decisions that have seen Chinese firms acquire huge names like Volvo, MG and Lotus undoubtedly play a huge part, too.

 That’s not to say it’s only Chinese car companies Over the coming years, many new car companies could be as common a sight on UK driveways as the Fords, Volkswagens and BMWs we’re so used to.
 But who are they, and why should UK motorists be interested in what they have to offer?
 We take a look at the new names that will be fighting for consumer attention in the coming months and years.